Isoquinoline

-Isoquinoline is an individual chemical specimen - a heterocyclic aromatic organic compound - as well as the name of a family of many thousands of natural plant alkaloids, any one of which might be referred to as "an isoquinoline".
+Isoquinoline is an individual chemical specimen—a heterocyclic aromatic organic compound—as well as the name of a family of many thousands of natural plant alkaloids, any one of which might be referred to as "an isoquinoline" or isoquinolines.
 It is a structural isomer of quinoline.
 Isoquinoline and quinoline are benzopyridines, which are composed of a benzene ring fused to a pyridine ring.
 In a broader sense, the term isoquinoline is used to make reference to isoquinoline derivatives.
 1-Benzylisoquinoline is the structural backbone in many naturally occurring alkaloids such as papaverine.
 The isoquinoline ring in these natural compound derives from the aromatic amino acid tyrosine.

 Properties

 Isoquinoline is a colorless hygroscopic liquid at temperatures above its melting point with a penetrating, unpleasant odor.
 Impure samples can appear brownish, as is typical for nitrogen heterocycles.
-It crystallizes in form of platelets that have a low solubility in water but dissolve well in ethanol, acetone, diethyl ether, carbon disulfide, and other common organic solvents.
+It crystallizes in form of platelets that have a low solubility in water but dissolve well in common organic solvents.
 It is also soluble in dilute acids as the protonated derivative.

 Being an analog of pyridine, isoquinoline is a weak base, with a pK_{a} of 5.14.
 It protonates to form salts upon treatment with strong acids, such as HCl.
 It forms adducts with Lewis acids, such as BF_{3}.